-Vendor statement reconciliation is the process of matching a supplier's statement of account against your internal accounts payable records to surface discrepancies between the two.
-The work involves confirming the opening balance, verifying each invoice and payment entry line by line, validating that credit notes have been correctly applied, and reconciling through to the closing balance.
-When performed on a regular cycle, this process catches duplicate payments, missing invoices, and unapplied credits before they accumulate into material errors on your books.
+Vendor statement reconciliation is the process of matching a supplier's statement of account against your internal accounts payable records to confirm that invoices, payments, and credit notes agree between both sets of books -- catching duplicate payments, missing invoices, and unapplied credits before they become material errors.

-This guide walks through the complete vendor statement reconciliation process, starting with a step that most resources skip entirely: extracting structured data from the vendor statements themselves.
+This guide walks through the complete reconciliation process, starting with a step that most resources skip entirely: extracting structured data from the vendor statements themselves.
 From there, it covers:

 - A full step-by-step reconciliation workflow with a worked numerical example